Lazy Loading

 /logo

 WordPress has built-in lazy loading that adds loading="lazy" to images.
-BoostPro enhances this by:
+BoostPro works alongside this by enhancing it with additional features:

 - Skipping the first N images (above-the-fold count) so they load eagerly